KianShepherd/dusk/README.md

         - Optimized so tail call omptimization can be preformed to remove recursive calls where possible
     - Can pass arguments to and from
     - Can be void
+    - Variables are properly scoped to be function and block specific
 - Static checking
     - Ensure `main` function is present and only one exists
     - Checks for non mutable vairables being mutated